microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/ediscovery-sourcecollection-estimatestatistics.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Runs an estimate of the source collection.
-To learn more about source collections, see [Collect data for a case in Advanced eDiscovery](https://docs.microsoft.com/microsoft-365/compliance/collecting-data-for-ediscovery).
+Runs an estimate of number of emails and documents the source collection.
+To learn more about source collections (sometimes known as searches in eDiscovery), see [Collect data for a case in Advanced eDiscovery](https://docs.microsoft.com/microsoft-365/compliance/collecting-data-for-ediscovery).

-After the estimate operation is created, you can get the status of the operation by retrieving the `Location` parameter from the response headers.
-The location provides a URL that will return an [estimateStatisticsOperation](../resources/ediscovery-caseexportoperation.md).

 ## Permissions